-- 1.1.
-A cryptoasset is a cryptographically secured digital representation of value or contractual rights that uses a form of distributed ledger technology and can be transferred, stored or traded electronically, and for the purposes of the definition of a cryptoasset exchange provider includes a right to, or interest in, the cryptoasset (Regulation 14A(3)(a) and (c) ML Regulations). - 1.2.
-The reference to 'a right to, or interest in, the cryptoasset' intends to capture beneficial and security interests in cryptoassets. - 1.3.
-Some cryptoassets may be specified investments for the purposes of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001. - 1.4.
-Some assets that may otherwise be considered cryptoassets may instead fall under the definition of electronic money in the Electronic Money Regulations 2011.
-Regulators may consider the attributes of the asset in order to decide whether it is electronic money.
-Such attributes include whether the asset constitutes monetary value.
-Where the market value of the asset varies, it is unlikely to amount to monetary value and threfore unlikely to fall under the definition of electronic money (also see para.
-1.18 below). - 1.5.
-An asset cannot be a cryptoasset and electronic money at the same time.
-Monetary value stored on instruments which is exempted as specified in points (k) and (l) of Article 3 Payment Services Directive 2 is also distinguished from cryptoassets. - 1.6.
-Cryptoassets include both those that are centralised, i.e., issued by an administrator, and those that are decentralised. - 1.7.
-The definition is intended to be neutral as to the use of cryptoassets.
-It thus includes, amongst other types of tokens, payment, asset and utility tokens. - 1.8.
-The definition is broad enough to include in-game currencies.
-A firm will need to consider on a case-by-case basis whether activities related to the cryptoasset fall within the activities listed in paragraph 1.1.
-When doing so, the firm should take acount of whether the cryptoasset can only be used within a specific game environment or whether it can also be exchanged for value that may then be used outside that environment (an exchange could take place either within the game and be followed by a withdrawal or on an exchange forum outside the game).
+- 22.1 A cryptoasset is a cryptographically secured digital representation of value or contractual rights that uses a form of distributed ledger technology and can be transferred, stored or traded electronically, and for the purposes of the definition of a cryptoasset exchange provider includes a right to, or interest in, the cryptoasset (Regulation 14A(3)(a) and (c) ML Regulations). - 22.2 The reference to 'a right to, or interest in, the cryptoasset' includes beneficial and security interests in cryptoassets. - 22.3 Some cryptoassets may be specified investments for the purposes of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001. - 22.4 Some cryptoassets may be electronic money for the purposes of the Electronic Money Regulations 2011.
+Firms should consider the attributes of the asset in question in order to decide whether it is electronic money.
+Such attributes include whether the asset constitutes monetary value, whether it is redeemable and whether it is issued on receipt of funds. - 22.5 Where a cryptoasset is a specified investment or electronic money, the firm must consider whether it has the appropriate permissions under each regime and comply with relevant regulatory requirements, including those on AML/CTF.
+Where a cryptoasset possesses attributes associated with more than one financial instrument, firms should consider any potential overlapping obligation on a risk-based approach, taking into account the higher or more stringent obligation. - 22.6 Cryptoassets include both those that are centralised, i.e., issued by an administrator, and those that are decentralised. - 22.7 The definition is intended to be neutral as to the use of cryptoassets.
+It thus includes, amongst other types of tokens, payment, asset and utility tokens. - 22.8 The definition is broad enough to include in-game currencies.
+A firm will need to consider whether activities related to the cryptoasset fall within the activities listed in para.
+22.1 above.
+When doing so, the firm should take account of whether the cryptoasset can only be used within a specific game environment or whether it can also be exchanged for value that may then be used outside that environment (an exchange could take place either within the game and be followed by a withdrawal or on an exchange forum outside the game).
 A similar approach should be taken to closed-loop tokens such as loyalty reward points that may meet the definition of a cryptoasset.